hyperledger/iroha-2-docs/src/guide/advanced/intro.md

 codegen-units = 1   # Further reduces binary size but increases compilation time
 ```

-Here we note a few things; firstly, when you encounter a panic in Rust, it stores a bit of debug information, so that you can interpret what happened inside the program, and debug, even when compiled in `release` mode.
-We explicitly state that we don't want any of that, and instead want panics to just stop the execution.
-We're not losing any functionality, despite what you might think, failure to execute a WASM blob isn't considered a warning-level event and is not logged even on the peer, so even if you had some useful information in the panic message, you have no reliable way of retrieving it.
+A few things should be noted; first, Rust stores a lot of debug information(even when compiled in `release` mode) to aid you when you encounter a panic, so that you can debug your application.
+All this debug information bloats the binary significantly, so instead of storing it, panics are directed to immediately abort the execution.
+By doing this no crucial functionality is lost, despite to what you might think.
+Panics are a rare event in the Rust world and the reason of failure to execute a WASM blob isn't logged on the peer, so even if you had some useful information in the panic message, you have no reliable way of retrieving it.

-Another step that we've already taken involves working under `no_std`.
+Another step that was already taken involves working under `no_std` environment.
 All of our size-related woes stem from Rust being predominantly statically linked.
-As such breaking the standard library into more manageable crates, like using `alloc::vec` instead of `std::vec` can help us reduce the size and compilation time[^3].
+As such, breaking the standard library into more manageable crates, like using `alloc::vec` instead of `std::vec` can help us reduce the size and compilation time[^3].

-Next, you'd need to re-compile `libcore` and any other standard library crate (e.g. `alloc`) to exclude the features that we've just disabled:
+Next, you're advised to re-compile `libcore` and any other standard library crate(e.g. `alloc`) to exclude the leftover panicking infrastructure that comes with prebuilt `core` library(it's also possible `wasm-opt` can be configured to remove these sections for you):

 ```bash
 cargo +nightly build -Z build-std -Z build-std-features=panic_immediate_abort --target wasm32-unknown-unknown